It's easy to grab one of these diet disasters when you're thirsty or tired, but after reading this, we guarantee you won't be tempted again

 Ending your workout by guzzling a typical sport drink may set your weight-loss goals back.
 Many sports drinks on the market contain a mixture of natural and artificial sweeteners, plus a laundry list unpronounceable additives.
 If replenishing electrolytes is your goal, switch to zero-calorie SmartWater or Metroelectro.

 Alcohol in moderation—one or two drinks a day—has been shown to raise HDL (good) cholesterol, boost bloodflow, and improve sugar metabolism.
 But when you ask for that third drink, your risk for obesity and slew of other health problems starts to climb.
-A March 2011 study from the American Cancer Society found that the risk of cancer death was 36 percent higher among people who drank liquor heavily (3 or more drinks each day) than those who drank in moderation or not at all.
+A March 2011 study from the American Cancer Society found that the risk of cancer death was 36 percent higher among people who drank heavily (three or more drinks each day) than those who drank in moderation or not at all.

 Most store-bought versions are made from the same sweeteners used in soda, combined with preservatives and artificial color.
-At 100 calories per cup, and with the equivalent of 6 teaspoons of sugar and zero nutrients, you're essentially drinking liquid candy.
+At 100 calories per cup, and with the equivalent of six teaspoons of sugar and zero nutrients, you're essentially drinking liquid candy.
 Definitely not refreshing.

 It's tough to find a single redeeming quality about soft drinks: They're overloaded with sugar and provide empty calories without satisfying your hunger.
 In fact, soft drinks are the only food that has been directly linked to causing obesity.
 If you're not willing to eliminate them from your diet entirely, consider one can of full-sugar soda as an occasional treat—the same way you would a candy bar.

 When people think about "energy" drinks, they're usually referring to products that contain caffeine.
 The problem is that most "energy drinks" are loaded with too much caffeine and sugar, so while they may give you a short-term burst of energy, you'll ultimately crash and just want to zonk out.
 When you need a brain boost, you're better off sipping green tea or snacking on a handful of walnuts.
-(Click here to see 10 more foods that boost brainpower).